kanaria69/Mainecoco/README.md

-## How many bones are in the human hand?
-A handful of them.
+## Leather is great for sneaking around because it's made of hide.